How to do a Modelling Project - Section 6

 Consistency - It will get similar results even when circumstances change.
 It can answer 'what if?' questions.

-* You can evaluate the above by the degree to which your model
+distinctions/components.
+It answers 'what else?' questions with "nothing".
+You can evaluate the degree to which your model is complete:

 - When no new components or patterns emerge and the exemplar's

 descriptions add no further information about how that operational

 - When new components or examples continue to appear but they

 are isomorphic (have the same function or organisation) as